aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 ### **Added Chart.HasAxis Method**
-With the release of v8.3.2, the Aspose.Cells API has provided the Chart.HasAxis(AxisType axisType, bool isPrimary) method to determine if the chart has a particular axis or not.
+With the release of v8.3.2, the Aspose.Cells API provides the Chart.HasAxis(AxisType axisType, bool isPrimary) method to determine if the chart has a particular axis.

-The following sample code demonstrates the use of Chart.HasAxis method to determine if the sample chart has Primary, Secondary and Value axis.
+The following sample code demonstrates the use of Chart.HasAxis method to determine if the sample chart has Primary, Secondary, and Value axes.

 **C#**